Do you get painful cramps every month before and during your period? Well you’re not alone.

 Rolling to your side and tucking in your arms and legs can help release pressure off your abdominal muscles.
 This can help reduce tension and reduce your period cramps.

-what are some good at home remedies for period cramps?
+What are some good at home remedies for period cramps?

-• Using a hot-water bottle or disposable heat wraps to soothe your sore abdomen
+Some of the best remedies for period cramps at home include:- Using a hot-water bottle or disposable heat wraps to soothe your sore abdomen

-• Drinking herbal tea and ensuring high water intake
+- Drinking herbal tea and ensuring high water intake

-• Avoiding high levels of sugar, which can cause dehydration and increase bloating
+- Avoiding high levels of sugar, which can cause dehydration and increase bloating

-what is the best medicine for period cramps?
+What is the best medicine for period cramps?

 If you’re frustrated from your period cramps and wondered how to relieve period cramps fast, then don’t worry because there are medications available to help you!